tnicola/cypress-parallel/README.md

 # Run your Cypress tests in parallel (locally)

-Executes Cypress programatically in multiple threads using Promise.all and the [Cypress module api](https://docs.cypress.io/guides/guides/module-api)
-Collates the results in memory for easy reporting.
+Executes Cypress programatically in multiple threads using Promise.all and the [Cypress module api](https://docs.cypress.io/guides/guides/module-api).
+Then collates the results in memory for easy reporting.

 It will record the time-based "weight" of each test file into a local json, and optionally uses that to evenly distribute the test files for better thread balance in future test executions.

  Includes a simple spec reporter, but can be used with any reporter that works in parallel execution such as mochawesome.

 ## Install and run